Defective Medical Devices

 Negligent parties may potentially face civil lawsuits and criminal prosecution.
 The government may use its seizure and injunction powers to protect the public from dangerous products.

 If you were injured by a defective medical device, you may potentially pursue compensation for past, present and future medical, hospital and rehabilitative expenses arising from the injury.
 Other damages may include pain and suffering, loss of enjoyment of life, lost income, lost future income, and more.
-Every case is unique and depends on its circumstances.
-Attorney Gonzalez-Sirgo will explain this to you.
+Every case is unique and depends on its facts.

-Legal surviving heirs include the decedent's spouse, children, parents and others as proscribed by Florida’s Wrongful Death Statute 768.21.
+In a wrongful death case, legal surviving heirs include the decedent's spouse, children, parents and others as proscribed by Florida’s Wrongful Death Statute.
 Compensation may include lost support and services, loss of companionship, mental pain and suffering, reimbursement for funeral expenses, if already paid, and more.
 The decedent’s estate may also pursue compensation for loss of net accumulations, lost earnings, medical and funeral expenses and more.